 What is viscosity and why is it important?

-Viscosity is a measure of a fluid’s resistance to flow.
-It describes how thick or thin a liquid is.
+Viscosity is a measure of a fluid's resistance to flow.
+It describes how thick or thin a fluid is.
 Understanding viscosity is crucial in many industries, such as lubricants, pharmaceuticals, and food production, because it affects how substances behave and interact in different environments and applications.

 How do temperature and pressure affect viscosity?